Women's suffrage in the United States

 Hoping that the U.S. Supreme Court would rule that women had a constitutional right to vote, suffragists made several attempts to vote in the early 1870s and then filed lawsuits when they were turned away.
 Anthony actually succeeded in voting in 1872 but was arrested for that act and found guilty in a widely publicized trial that gave the movement fresh momentum.
 After the Supreme Court ruled against them in the 1875 case Minor v.
 Happersett, suffragists began the decades-long campaign for an amendment to the U.S. Constitution that would enfranchise women.
 Much of the movement's energy, however, went toward working for suffrage on a state-by-state basis.
 These efforts included pursuing office-holding rights separately in an effort to bolster their argument in favor of voting rights.

 The first state to grant women the right to vote was Wyoming in 1869.
-This was followed by Utah in 1870; Colorado in 1893; Idaho in 1896; Washington in 1910; California in 1911; Oregon and Arizona in 1912; Montana in 1914; North Dakota, New York, and Rhode Island in 1917; Louisiana, Oklahoma, and Michigan in 1918.
+This was followed by Utah in 1870; Colorado in 1893; Idaho in 1896; Washington in 1910; California in 1911; Oregon and Arizona in 1912; Illinois in 1913; Montana in 1914; North Dakota, New York, and Rhode Island in 1917; Louisiana, Oklahoma, and Michigan in 1918.

 In 1916, Alice Paul formed the National Woman's Party (NWP), a group focused on the passage of a national suffrage amendment.
 Over 200 NWP supporters, the Silent Sentinels, were arrested in 1917 while picketing the White House, some of whom went on hunger strike and endured forced feeding after being sent to prison.
 Under the leadership of Carrie Chapman Catt, the two-million-member NAWSA also made a national suffrage amendment its top priority.
 After a hard-fought series of votes in the U.S. Congress and in state legislatures, the Nineteenth Amendment became part of the U.S. Constitution on August 18, 1920.
 It states, "The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex."